I am looking at getting insurance but the CIC FAQ has me concerned, it reads:

 Those Policies satisfy all the requirement of IEC visa and cover you in all provinces.
 You can get insurance coverage for up to 2 years and includes comprehensive coverage, hospitalization, repatriation, drugs and dental.
 You can also apply for additional benefits such as routine checks, eye exams and maternity benefits.
 Accidental death and dismemberment, and baggage protection can also be included.

 You can compare among all Canadian companies to find the optimal IEC Insurance plan

-http://arbetovinsurance.com/iec-travel-insurance/ almost 4 years ago
+http://arbetovinsurance.com/iec-travel-insurance/ about 4 years ago